jarviscanada/jarvis_data_eng_SiddharthJoshi/core_java/stockquote/README.md

 # Stock Quote Application
 ## Introduction / Overview
-This is a personal Stock Wallet application that allows users to effortlessly buy, sell, and track all their stocks in one place.
+This Project is a Personal Stock Wallet Application that allows users to effortlessly buy, sell, and track all their stocks in one place.
 Developed using core Java and managed with Maven, it ensures a smooth experience.
 Efficient data storage is powered by PostgreSQL via JDBC, while Docker makes deployment a smooth sail inside a portable container, accessible across various platforms.